thebsdbox/storage_workshop/README.md

 docker run -it --rm -v <swarm_volume>:/web busybox
 ```

-Create a new `index.html` with the following command
+Create a new `index.html` in the `/web` shared volume with the following command

 ```
+cd /web
 echo "
 <head>
 <body>